Basics of CNN in Deep Learning

 Feature Map = Input Image x Feature Detector

-The input is convolved by convolutional layers, which then pass the output to the next layer.
+Convolutional layers convolve the input and pass the output to the next layer.
 This is analogous to a neuron’s response to a single stimulus in the visual cortex.
-Each convolutional neuron only processes data for the receptive field it is assigned to.
+Each convolutional neuron processes data only for its assigned receptive field.

 A convolution is a grouping function in mathematics.
-Convolution occurs in CNNs when two matrices (rectangular arrays of numbers arranged in columns and rows) are combined to generate a third matrix.
+Convolution occurs in CNNs when two matrices (rectangular arrays of numbers arranged in columns and rows) combine to generate a third matrix.

-In the convolutional layers of a CNN, these convolutions are used to filter input data and find information.
+In the convolutional layers of a CNN, these convolutions filter input data to extract information.

 Basics of CNN